-&lt;sup>14One might argue that there is asymmetric job competition at the Swiss/French border.
-Note, however, that we also find a strong difference in mean unemployment duration for bilingual cantons.
-Two of these three cantons (Fribourg and Berne) do not have common borders with the national border between Switzerland and France.
-Moreover, the national border lies in Alpine region for the third canton (Valais).
-Job competition is therefore not an issue.
+&lt;sup>15One might argue that there is asymmetric competition for jobs due to workers crossing the national border.
+Note, however, that identification is due to bilingual cantons.
+Two of these three cantons (Fribourg and Berne) do not share a border with France.
+Moreover, the third canton (Valais) who borders France and Italy does so in a rugged terrain that does not lend itself to daily communing.
+Asymmetric international job competition is therefore unlikely to be an important issue.

-&lt;sup>15Note that the share of non-Swiss who do not speak a language spoken in Switzerland is also balanced across the language border reaching a level of about 6 %.
+&lt;sup>16Note that the share of non-Swiss who do not speak a language spoken in Switzerland is also balanced across the language border reaching a level of about 6 %.